kodecocodes/i9t/multitasking/multitasking.markdown

 By Soheil Azarpour

 iOS 9 introduces a phenomenal feature for the iPad — **multitasking**.
-For the first time ever, iPad users can run two apps on screen at the same time.
+For the first time ever, iPad users can run two apps on the screen at the same time.
 Maybe you want to read a proposal in your email client while you research the topic in Safari.
 Or you'd like to keep an eye on Twitter while you enjoy your favorite sports show.
 For a tiny device that you can hold in one hand, this is a crazy amount of productivity power.
 It's undoubtedly going to change the way users interact with their iPads.

 In this chapter, you'll learn how to update an existing app so that it plays nicely in a multi-tasked iPad environment.